 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower only to discover that the water doesn’t drain, you know how frustrating it could be.
-Not only does it slow down your morning routine, it also makes it more difficult to clean after you’re finished.
-While chemical drain cleaners are sometimes effective, they may also damage your pipes and damage the environment.
-The positive side is there’s a lot of methods that are natural to unblock a shower drain without using harmful chemical solutions.
+If you’ve ever had the misfortune of taking a shower only to discover that the water isn’t draining and you’re frustrated, you’ll know how it can be.
+Not only can it slow down your morning routine, however, it can be more difficult to clean after having finished.
+While chemical drain cleaners are occasionally effective, they could also damage your pipes and harm the environment.
+The positive side is there’s a lot of ways that you can unblock a shower drain, without the need for harmful chemical solutions.

 Key Takeaways

-- There are many natural methods to get rid of the blockage in a shower like vinegar and baking soda and a wire hanger or a dry/wet vacuum.
+- There are several natural methods to unblock a shower drain like baking soda or vinegar and a wire hanger or a wet/dry vacuum.

-- Use baking soda with vinegar: collect supplies, remove the cover for draining and any garbage, pour baking soda, followed by vinegar.
-Wait for 30 minutes before flushing with boiling water.
+- Use baking soda and vinegar method: Gather materials, take off the cover for draining and any obstructions, and pour in baking soda followed by vinegar.
+Allow 30 minutes then flush with boiling water.

-- To use wire hanger method use a straight wire hanger, leaving the other end in its original form Make a hook at the end and insert it down the drain to fish hair and other debris out.
+- Method for hanging wire to straighten wire hanger and leave the other end as it was, create a hook at the top, and then place it down the drain to catch hair and other debris out.

-- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode then cover the drains of overflow by a cloth or tape, attach the hose, creating an air-tight seal then turn on the vacuum for three minutes.
+- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode and cover drains overflowing with cloth or tape, connect the hose to create an airtight seal.
+Turn off the vacuum after three minutes.

-- Be prepared for blockages in the future by using a hair strainer in your shower, running hot water after each usage and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using a hair strainer in your shower.
+Run hot water after every use and avoiding the practice of pouring grease down your drains.

 Step 1: Gather Your Materials